Cry Just a Little Bit

-"Cry Just a Little Bit" is a song originally a hit for British singer Shakin' Stevens in 1983 from his release The Bop Won't Stop, reaching #3 in the UK charts. and #67 on the Billboard Hot 100 charts in the United States.
+"Cry Just a Little Bit" (also billed as "I Cry Just a Little Bit") is a song and a 1983 hit single for British singer Shakin' Stevens, from his studio album The Bop Won't Stop.
+It reached #3 in the UK charts and #67 on the Billboard Hot 100 in the United States, his only hit on the latter chart.

 Sylvia version

 A cover single by American country music artist Sylvia was released in June 1985, and was the second single from the album One Step Closer.
 The song reached #9 on Billboard Hot Country Singles & Tracks chart.